northeastern-rc/rc-public-documentation/docs/source/best-practices/scratchpurge.md

 ## How do I know /scratch is usable again following the /scratch purge?

 We will message via email when the scratch purge is finished.
-You can also check for updates on You can also check if the below commands work:
+You can also check for updates on the Research Computing [website](https://rc.northeastern.edu/status-updates/).
+Additionaly, you can also check if the below commands work without error:

 :::{code-block}
 cd /scratch/<username>